In this section, you will understand the value of studying area maps for a project prior to the development of the flight plan.

 The topographic map and the aeronautical chart provide an overview of the area and the contents of the ground cover (both natural and man-made), restricted airspace such as airport approaches, high towers, etc.

 Visualize FAA On Line Data and Charts

-No less important than visualizing sectional chart, is to utilize the online FAA sites and other services which allow you to zoom in to your geographic location to stand on the airspace status and the allowed flights ceiling.
-Here are couple of the free services available to the public:
+No less important than visualizing a sectional chart, is to utilize the online FAA sites and other services, which allow you to zoom in to your geographic location to stand on the airspace status and the allowed flights ceiling.
+Here are a couple of the free services available to the public: